 (Sublime = of such excellence, grandeur, or beauty as to inspire great admiration or awe.)

 Even the third level of happiness does not exhaust the scope of human desire.
 Humans are pulled by their desire for the sublime, something beyond their imagination, beyond their complete understanding.
 To be sure, they desire love, goodness, truth, beauty, and being as they experience them in the world; but they also desire these in their perfected and unlimited form.
-St. Augustine describes this quest as fides quaerens intellectus: “faith in search of understanding.”
+St. Anselm describes this quest as fides quaerens intellectum: “faith in search of understanding.”

 Those of faith recognize this as their desire for God.
 Not too long ago, my friend, Kris Crouch, wrote this very moving reflection about her journey.
 I believe this is a beautiful example of how her encounter with the Holy Sacrifice of the Mass, offered with great reverence and sacred beauty, helped her to break through to “Happiness Level #4” …